 “Since photographers set their own pricing, you’ll notice that costs can vary greatly among them.
 When looking at photographers’ prices, consider what all is included: Most photographers offer packages including features such as a second shooter, a certain time commitment, a photo album, an engagement shoot, etc. It’s important to compare the value you get between different options.”

-Matt, General Manager, North Shore by Wedgewood Weddings
+Matt, General Manager, Stonebridge Manor by Wedgewood Weddings

 7 Questions to Ask Your Wedding Photographer